-Once the educators have experienced your solution, they want to pilot it.
+Once educators have experienced your solution, they typically want to pilot it.
 They want to pilot it for free, or at least for a discount, before they commit to purchasing it to use on a larger scale.
-EdCuration encourages companies to determine, as with any learning experience, what is the smallest possible pilot that an educator will engage in to experience the full value of your solution?
+EdCuration encourages vendors to determine, as with any learning experience, the shortest possible pilot that an educator will engage in to experience the full value of your solution.
 Is it one week?
 One month?
 One semester?
-Each program will be different, but the key is to determine the smallest possible engagement.
+Each program will be different, but the key is to determine the shortest possible engagement.
 We want them to experience the value and then convert to a paying customer.

-EdCuration works with instructional resource providers to define what we call a "MicroPilot," and to engage educators in piloting the solution through our EdTrustees and MicroPilot programs.
-EdTrustees are educational influencers who we train to conduct successful pilots and engage in at least one MicroPilot per year.
+EdCuration works with instructional resource providers to engage educators in piloting their solution through our Certified EdTrustee Program.
+EdTrustees are educational influencers who we train to conduct successful pilots and engage in at least one pilot per year.
 EdTrustees then share their experiences about the pilot on social media and through our Learning in Action blog.